 I can’t quite remember how the Gods of the Internet directed me to this website 100 Days of Real Food, but it is incredibly intriguing and has hit some sort of fabulous nerve!
 I’m quite inspired now.
-The magic behind the Leake family taking a life changing step to eating 100 days of ZERO processed foods began with Oprah (apparently midday TV watching can be a good thing) and Michael Pollen’s book, “In Defense of Food”.
+The magic behind the Michael Pollen’s taking a life changing step to eating 100 days of ZERO processed foods began with Oprah (apparently midday TV watching can be a good thing) and Michael Pollen’s book, “In Defense of Food”.

 They watched Michael on Orpah and were inspired to read his book.
 The Leake family thought they were eating healthy when the reality came home: maybe not.
 My father and son listened to “In Defense of Food” on tape during a road trip while I drove.
 It was fascinating listening to their commentary.
 My dad had his “they’re trying to kill us and rip us off” grumpy old man thing going on while my son was positive that the corporate America was orchestrating a conspiracy of greed and capitalism as they harmed our food.
 They were a crack up in the car on this trip.
 Nothing like watching a 70 year age difference play into a discussion of our food system unfold on Highway 80.